 Learn a good forehand ground stroke from women's tennis coach Ryun Ferrell

-Ryun Ferrell, a 17-year college coaching veteran, is in his seventh season at the helm of the Northern Illinois women's tennis program.
+Ryun Ferrell, a 17-year college coaching veteran, enters his eighth season at the helm of the Northern Illinois women's tennis program.
 Known for his program-building ability, Ferrell transformed Missouri Valley Conference member Drake to league prominence in his seven seasons as the Bulldogs' mentor, and is on his way to guiding NIU back to the top of the competitive Mid-American Conference ranks.

 Ferrell is no stranger to conference titles, nationally-ranked players or postseason play.
 A native of Hiawatha, Kan., the 35-year-old Ferrell led Drake to the outright Valley championship and an NCAA Tournament berth in 2000, and a share of the conference title in the 2005 spring campaign.
 During his tenure, the Bulldogs recorded an 81-76 dual-meet record.
 He posted a 51-19 record in MVC dual matches, a .728 winning percentage.